StackStorm/st2docs/docs/source/packs.rst

     # Install your own pack from git
     st2 pack install https://github.com/emedvedev/chatops_tutorial

-By default, the latest commit to a pack repository will be installed, but you can specify a particular version, branch, tag, or even a commit hash.
+By default, the latest tagged commit to a pack repository will be installed, but you can specify a particular version, branch, tag, or even a commit hash.
 Just use `=`:

 .. code-block:: bash